zola2311/AirBnB_clone/README.md

 ## Console :computer:

-The console is a command line interpreter that permits management of the backend of HolbertonBnB.
+The console is a command line interpreter that permits management of the backend of HBnB.
 It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the `storage` object defined above).

 ### Using the Console

-The HolbertonBnB console can be run both interactively and non-interactively.
+The HBnB console can be run both interactively and non-interactively.
 To run the console in non-interactive mode, pipe any command(s) into an execution of the file `console.py` at the command line.